Back to Basics on the joys of costing: part 2

 In the second part of our back to basics on costing, we delve into the other types of costing methods that are available to businesses (and explained in the CA qualification).
-This is a helpful look at methodologies for any business management refreshers.
+This is a helpful look at methodologies whether you are beginning your BM TC studies, or if you just need a refresh.

 Many people remember standard costing as the “variances module” (BM module three).
 In this module we introduced you to the concept of variances that exist between your budgeted profit and your actual profit.